yangman946/WallPaperChanger/README.md

 </ul>

 <br>

+### Offline Only

-You will find separate pairs of folders for each weather condition (day and night).
+You will find separate folders for each weather condition (day/night).
 These folders contain jpeg images (3936x2624 pixels) each labeled from 1 to the number of images in the folder.
 If you wish to replace images, ensure that:
 <br>